rivms/workshop-edge-to-cloud/step-002-cloud-field-gateway-config/README.md

 1. Connect to the virtual machine via ssh.
 The details for connecting to the virtual machine can be found via the portal.
 ![ssh](assets/connect-ssh.gif)
 1. The ssh key can be downloaded from the resource url shared at the session
-1. Once connected mount the shared folder by running the commang below.
+1. Once connected mount the shared folder by running the command below.
 The shared files will be used later in this section
    ```
    sudo mount -a
    ```